A+ for Energy at a glance

 – Projects Begin | 70% of funding provided

 – Online Report Due Remaining 30% of funding provided upon receipt

 – Final Video Report Due

 Check below for an A+ For Energy Video Report example:

 What makes a winning project?

-Please note: While we love gardens and things that grow, the A+ for Energy program will not accept any garden/greenhouse projects.
-Please visit our Learning Gardens page for information on a grant opportunity!
+Please note: While we love school gardens, the A+ for Energy program will not accept any garden/greenhouse projects.
+Please visit our Learning Gardens page for information about our garden grants!